 Applicants to the PhD program must have a potential supervisor identified and confirmed prior to submission of their application.
 Visit the Faculty of Nursing website for a list of faculty members available to act as supervisors or co-supervisors, their research interests, and contact information.
 You may also use the Yaffle search application to find a supervisor you may wish to work with.

 The School of Graduate Studies offers advice on how to search for and contact potential supervisors.
 Need more help?
 Try attending one of our webinars and information sessions for prospective graduate students.

 Minimum admission requirements

-- MScN Practicum Option – Bachelor's degree (minimum ‘B’ standing) in Nursing; an undergraduate course in each of statistics and nursing research (minimum ‘B’ standing in each); license to practice nursing in jurisdiction; and minimum of one year (1950 hours) of nursing practice experience.
+- MScN Practicum Option – Bachelor's degree (minimum 3.0 CGPA) in Nursing; an undergraduate course in each of statistics and nursing research (minimum ‘B’ (65%) in each); license to practice nursing in jurisdiction; and minimum of one year (1950 hours) of nursing practice experience.

-- MScN Nurse Practitioner Option – Bachelor's degree (minimum ‘B’ standing) in Nursing; an undergraduate course in each of statistics and nursing research (minimum ‘B’ standing in each); license to practice nursing in jurisdiction; and minimum of two years (3000 hours) of nursing practice experience.
+- MScN Nurse Practitioner Option – Bachelor's degree (minimum 3.0 CGPA) in Nursing; an undergraduate course in each of statistics and nursing research (minimum ‘B’ (65%) in each); license to practice nursing in Newfoundland and Labrador; and minimum of two years (3900 hours) of nursing practice experience.

-- Post Master's Nurse Practitioner Graduate Diploma – Master’s degree in Nursing (minimum ‘B’ standing); a graduate course in each of statistics, research and nursing theories (minimum ‘B’ standing in each); Bachelor's degree (minimum ‘B’ standing) in Nursing; license to practice nursing in jurisdiction; and two years of clinical nursing experience.
+- Post Master's Nurse Practitioner Graduate Diploma – Master’s degree in Nursing (minimum 3.0 CGPA); a graduate course in each of statistics, research and nursing theories (minimum ‘B’ (65%) in each); Bachelor's degree (minimum 3.0 CGPA) in Nursing; license to practice nursing in Newfoundland and Labrador; and two years (3900 hours) of clinical nursing experience.

 Graduate student and alumni profiles